starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 Only staking contract can call.
 #### logic <!-- omit from toc -->
 1. Check that staker for this pool instance is not in exit window.
-2. Verify leverage after this amount addition is valid.
-3. Deserialize data, get pool_member and rewrad addresses.
+2. Deserialize data, get pool_member and rewrad addresses.
-4. If pool member is listed in the contract:
+3. If pool member is listed in the contract:
    1. validate that pool member is not in exit window.
    2. [Calculate rewards](#calculate_rewards-1)
    3. Update pool member entry
-5. Else
+4. Else
    1. Create an entry for the pool member.

 ### staker_left